EYHN/Anything/README.md

 ### Design

 We use `figma` for UI and icon design.
-You can get the latest design [from here](https://www.figma.com/file/j6B64U4ebq0nJsp6RDXfN2/Anything).
+You can find the latest design [from here](https://www.figma.com/file/j6B64U4ebq0nJsp6RDXfN2/Anything).

+Or you can download the editable figma file [from here](./dls/Anything.fig).